HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 - More telecom towers were built and maintained, ensuring good coverage in even the remotest area in the island;
-- Transportation were also improved and subsidized, with free public transit trial started in several major cities;
+- Transportation were also improved and subsidized, with free public transit trial started on the whole island;
 - Hospitals received more funding to keep them well staffed and maintained, allowing them to handle the surge of patients